Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Background

-We consider the problem of black-box planning \citep{jinnai2017learning}, where the planning agent does not have access to a declarative action description.
-Formally, we define a black-box planning domain using the following quantities: \begin{itemize} \item A set of states $S$, represented as vectors of state variables (or literals), with each variable $v_i$ taking on a finite number of values in some domain $D(v_i)$; \item An action function $A(s)$ that outputs the set of valid grounded actions for the given state $s \in S$; \item A deterministic\footnote{In general, black-box planning can include probabilistic effects, but we leave this more general case for future work.} simulator function $\textrm{Sim}(s,a)$, which the agent can query to determine the next state $s'$ after executing the action $a \in A(s)$ from state $s \in S$. \end{itemize} Each planning problem instance additionally contains: \begin{itemize} \item A start state, $s_0$, represented as a vector of state variables; \item A goal $G$, represented as a conjunction of literals.\footnote{Single-state goals can be expressed as conjunctions with one literal per state variable.} \end{itemize}
+We consider the problem of black-box planning \cite{jinnai2017learning}, where the planning agent does not have access to a declarative action description.
+Formally, we define a black-box planning domain using the following quantities: \begin{itemize} \item A set of states $S$, where each state is represented as a vector $v$ and each element $v_i$ is a state variable assignment from some finite domain $D(v_i)$; \item An action applicability function $A(s)$ that outputs the set of valid grounded actions for the given state $s \in S$; \item A deterministic\footnote{In general, black-box planning can include probabilistic effects, but we leave this more general case for future work.} simulator function $\textrm{Sim}(s,a)$, which the agent can query to determine the next state $s'$ after executing the action $a \in A(s)$ from state $s \in S$. \end{itemize} Each of the above quantities is fixed for all planning problem instances in the domain.
+A particular problem instance additionally contains: \begin{itemize} \item A start state, $s_0 \in S$; \item A goal condition $G$, represented as a list of variable assignments to all (or some subset) of the state variables. \end{itemize}

-The planner's objective is to find a plan that connects state $s_0$ to a state $s_G$ that satisfies $G$ via a sequence of actions.
+The planner's objective is to find a plan that connects state $s_0$ to any state $s_G$ that satisfies $G$ via a sequence of actions.
 In general, actions can have associated costs, and an optimal plan is one that minimizes the sum of its action costs.
 Here we are concerned with planning efficiency, so we focus on \textit{satisficing} solutions---that is, finding a plan as quickly as possible, regardless of cost.
 We measure planning efficiency in terms of the number of simulator queries (equivalently, the number of generated states) before finding a plan.